-Golden Gate, the Huber brothers climb El Capitan
+Golden Gate, the Huber brothers free climb El Capitan

 Alexander Huber and Thomas Huber free climb Golden Gate in 2000 on El Capitan, Yosemite, USA.